wpdas/chain-db-ts/readme.md

 const main async () {
   // server | db-name | user | password
-  const db = connect('http://localhost:2818', 'test-db', 'root', '1234')
+  // If the `server` parameter is empty(null), then "http://localhost:2818" will be used. const db = connect('http://localhost:2818', 'test-db', 'root', '1234')

   // Initialize the "greeting" table using the "GreetingTable"